themantho/brainageR/README.md

 ## Step 5.
 Collate subject files into a single csv

 brainageR generates a .csv file for each subject, which will be saved in /software/brainageR_output.
-After the batch job has completed, you can collate the individual csv files into a single summary .csv.
+After the batch job has completed, you can collate the individual csv files into a single summary .csv with `collate_brain_ages.sh`.

 The batch script can perform this step after iterating over all subjects.
-You can also comment out that line (current set up), process all subjects, then run the below command separately in terminal.
+You can also comment out the line (current set up), calculate the brain age for all subjects, then run the below commands in terminal.
 This does not require submitting a job to slurm, as the computational resources are minimal.

 ```bash
 # Change current directory to the scripts folder, replacing 'username' with your own username.